‘Why? Why? Why?’ Ukraine’s Mariupol descends into despair

 “I don’t know where to run to,” she cried out, her anguish growing with every sob.
 “Who will bring back our children?
 Who?”

-By early this week, Russian forces had seized control of the building entirely, trapping doctors and patients inside and using it as a base, according to a doctor there and local officials.
+By early this week, Russian forces had seized control of the building entirely, trapping medics and patients inside and using it as a base, according to a doctor there and local officials.

 Orlov, the deputy mayor, predicted worse is soon to come.
 Most of the city remains trapped.